gabriellapinto/gabriellapinto/README.md

-## Hey, I'm Gabby!! :)
+## Hello, I'm Gabby! :)

 ### I'm happy to see you here!

-I am a junior web developer student with a passion for design and front-end development!
+I am a current student in a web development boot camp that is very passionate about front-end development!

-#### What I'm up to

-Here are some ideas to get you started:
+#### About Me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on: Prework Study Guide
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: HTML
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about: My love for technology
-- 📫 How to reach me: ...
+- 📫 How to reach me: Email (In My Bio)
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Reading is a strong passion of mine!
--->